-Fall and Spring Interns: Approximately 12 hours/week for ten weeks.
+Fall and Spring Interns: Approximately 12 hours per week for 10 weeks.

-Summer Interns: Approximately 20 hours/week for eight to ten weeks.
+Summer Interns: Approximately 20 hours per week for 8 to 10 weeks.

 Internship for Credit

-Interns can request academic credit for the internship and must coordinate such efforts with their university advisor, their museum mentor, and our Internship Coordinator.
+Interns can request academic credit for their internship and must coordinate such efforts with their university advisor, their museum mentor, and our Internship Coordinator.